readytensor/rt-tutorials-testing-ml-models/README.md

 - **`/examples`**: This directory contains example files for the titanic dataset.
 Three files are included: `titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`.
 You can place these files in the `inputs/schema`, `inputs/data/training` and `inputs/data/testing` folders, respectively.
 - **`/inputs`**: This directory contains all the input files for your project, including the data and schema files.
 The data is further divided into testing and training subsets.
 - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.
-- **`/outputs`**: The outputs directory contains all output files, including the prediction results, logs, and hyperparameter tuning outputs.
+- **`/outputs`**: The outputs directory contains sub-directories for error logs, and hyperparameter tuning outputs, and prediction results.
+Note that model artifacts should not be saved in this directory.
+Instead, they should be saved in the `/model/artifacts` directory.
 - **`/src`**: This directory holds the source code for the project.
 It is further divided into various subdirectories such as `config` for configuration files, `data_models` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
 - **`/src/data_models`**: This directory contains the data models for input validation.
 It is further divided into `data_validator.py` for data validation, `infer_request_model.py` for inference request validation, and `schema_validator.py` for schema validation.
 - Within **`/src`** folder: We have the following main scripts:
   - **`logger.py`**: This script contains the centralized logger setup for the project.
 It is used the `train.py`, `predict.py` and `serve.py` scripts.
-Logging is stored in the path `./outputs/logs/`.
+Errors are persisted in the path `./outputs/errors/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./outputs/predictions/`.
   - **`serve.py`**: This script is used to serve the model as a REST API.
 It loads the artifacts and creates a FastAPI server to serve the model.
   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.